szl0144/stock-data-analysis-agent/README.md

 ---

-The AI Data Science Team Copilot specializes in tasks that include data cleaning, preparation, feature engineering, modeling (machine learning), and interpretation of various business problems like:
+The AI Data Science Team of Copilots includes Agents that specialize data cleaning, preparation, feature engineering, modeling (machine learning), and interpretation of various business problems like:

 - Churn Modeling
 - Employee Attrition